chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

 ## Configuration Over Code

 One common theme you will find throughout the chuck-stack is the desire for configuration over code.
+This is true for both Linux and PostgreSQL.
 Inspecting the chuck-stack deployment highlights the extent of configuration.
-What little code that does exist comes in the form of high-value, human-readable work instructions.
+What little code that does exist comes in the form of high-value, human-readable work instructions and SQL DDL.

 Actions to deploy the chuck-stack:
 - System configuration (NixOS)